History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 1. Biological Contamination: Involves bacteria (E. coli, Salmonella), viruses (Hepatitis A, Norovirus), and parasites (Giardia, Cryptosporidium) that cause waterborne diseases such as dysentery and cholera.

-2. Chemical Contamination: Heavy metals, including lead, mercury, as well as arsenic, industrial solvents, including Benzene and toluene; pesticides, including DDT and glyphosate; pharmaceuticals that cause poisoning, neurological disorders, and hormonal imbalances.
+2. Chemical Contamination: Heavy metals, including lead, mercury, and arsenic; industrial solvents, including Benzene and toluene; pesticides, including DDT and glyphosate; and pharmaceuticals that cause poisoning, neurological disorders, and hormonal imbalances.

 3. Radiation Contamination: This is caused by substances like uranium, radon, and cesium that raise cancer and genetic disorders.